A New Education Story: an insight series

-In December we publish the final instalment in the series, which as it stands has reached over 2 million people and engaged 120k.
-We will know more about the full reach and impact in January 2021.
+In December we published the final instalment in the series, which as it stands has reached over 2 million people and engaged 120k.
+We will know more about the full reach and impact later on in January 2021.

 You can follow the conversation by using the #NewEducationStory hashtag.
 Do read the articles and contribute your thoughts on Twitter, Instagram, LinkedIn and Facebook.
 Feel free to add it to your own articles or posts so we can widen the conversation.

 And that’s a wrap!
 (For now…) The brilliant Holly Branson rounds up our #NewEducationStory Insight Series by reflecting on the year; sharing insights and learnings from our project partners, teachers and young people.